pmjones/adr/OBJECTIONS.md

 ### HTTP Request and Response

-Because ADR is an HTTP-specific user interface pattern, the presence of HTTP request and response elements is presumed as a sine qua non.
+Because ADR is an HTTP-specific user interface pattern, the presence of HTTP Request and Response elements is presumed as a *sine qua non*.

 ### Front Controller